ZaneH/heybilly/README.md

 ### Real-Time Insights 🌍
 Stay connected to real-time data with HeyBilly's precise updates.
 - You: "Hey Billy, could you provide the weather forecast for New York?"
-- You: "Hey Billy, I need the latest valuation of Ethereum."
+- You: "Hey Billy, post the price of Ethereum to Discord."
 - You: "Hey Billy, post the NFL player with the most touchdowns in Discord."

 ### Symphony of Sounds 🎵